HungPham2002/Vietnamese-handwritten-text-recognition-using-TransformerOCR/README.md

 How to use and more detail about the library, you can read <a href="https://github.com/pbcquoc/vietocr">here</a>.

+To quickly experiment, you can consult this <a href = "https://pbcquoc.github.io/images/vietocr/transformerocr.jpg">notebook</a>
 In the next section, We will discuss how to create a suitable dataset for the library, use the library to train on a new dataset, modify the augmentation techniques, make predictions for new images, and provide some tips when using the library.

 ## Prepare a dataset: